Threads (1984 film): Production and themes

+Release history

+Broadcast

 Threads was a co-production of the BBC, Nine Network and Western-World Television, Inc. It was first broadcast on BBC Two on 23 September 1984 at 9:30 pm, and achieved the highest ratings on the channel (6.9 million) of the week.
+The cast and around six hundred extras from the Sheffield area were invited to a private screening at the Fiesta Nightclub ahead of the official broadcast.
 It was repeated on BBC One on 1 August 1985 as part of a week of programmes marking the fortieth anniversary of the atomic bombings of Hiroshima and Nagasaki, which also saw the first television screening of The War Game (which had been deemed too disturbing for television in the 20 years since it had been made).
 Threads was not shown again on British screens until the digital channel BBC Four broadcast it in October 2003.
-It was also shown on UKTV Documentary in September 2004 and was repeated in April 2005.
+It was also shown on UKTV Documentary in September 2004 and April 2005.
+In January 2018, nuclear history journalist Julie McDowall led a distributed viewing of the film, encouraging the audience to share their reactions on Twitter under the hashtag #threaddread, as part of a campaign to ask the BBC to show the film for the first time since 2003.
+A new BBC broadcast, again on BBC Four, eventually took place on 9 October 2024 to mark the film's fortieth anniversary.

 Threads was broadcast in the United States on cable network Superstation TBS on 13 January 1985, with Ted Turner presenting the introduction.
-This was followed by a panel discussion on nuclear war.
+This was followed the next day by a broadcast of an episode of BBC documentary series Natural World, "On the Eighth Day", about nuclear winter, and a panel discussion on nuclear war.
 It was also shown in syndication to local commercial stations and, later, on many PBS stations.
-In Canada, Threads was broadcast on Citytv in Toronto, CKVU in Vancouver and CKND in Winnipeg, while in Australia it was shown on the Nine Network on 19 June 1985.
+In Canada, Threads was broadcast on Citytv in Toronto, CKVU in Vancouver and CKND in Winnipeg, in New Zealand on TVNZ in September 1984, and in Australia it was shown on the Nine Network on 19 June 1985.
 Unusually for a commercial network, it broadcast the film without commercial breaks; many commercial outlets in the United States and Canada that broadcast the film also did so without commercial interruption, or interrupting only for disclaimers or promos.

-In January 2018, journalist Julie McDowall led a distributed viewing of the film, encouraging the audience to share their reactions on Twitter under the hashtag #threaddread, as part of a campaign to ask the BBC to show the movie for the first time since 2003.